Qarik-Group/ultimate-guide-to-uaa/docs/README.md

 In the top right corner, select "Account Settings" and note that the new user has not yet granted any third-party client applications permission to access their UAA account:

 ![uaa-web-user-profile](images/uaa-web-user-profile.png)

+As mentioned before, when the `drnic` user logs into the UAA web site it is directly interacting with the UAA itself.
+The login process is `drnic`'s way of identifying who they believe they are (username: `drnic`) and proving that they are indeed `drnic` via their password (this is called authentication).

 ## Authenticating on behalf of a user - via local password